We recognize you have many questions regarding your practice and how to best contend with the impacts of COVID-19.

 Last Updated 9/28/20

 Health & Human Services has released guidance outlining reporting requirements for those receiving funding from the Provider Relief Fund.
 According to HHS, recipients who received one or more payments over $10,000 will be required to comply with the requirements when the reporting system opens in early 2021.
-The ADA has recapped some of the highlights from the new HHS guidance.

 Economic Injury Disaster Loan (EIDL)